 Inspection Requirements.

 Verify that instruments and equipment used for quantitative radiation measurements are calibrated periodically in accordance with 10 CFR 20.1501(b).

 Inspection Guidance.

-Determine that the licensee has a system (e. a schedule, card file, computer program, etc.) which identifies instruments and when they are due for calibration or functional testing.
+Determine that the licensee has a system (e.g., a schedule, card file, computer program, etc.) which identifies instruments and when they are due for calibration or functional testing.

-Review the most recent calibration records of the instruments selected for inspection to ensure that the calibrationsurveillance program for these instruments being accomplished in accordance with license requirements procedures.
+Review the most recent calibration records of the instruments selected for inspection to ensure that the calibration/surveillance program for these instruments is being accomplished in accordance with license requirements and procedures.

+Review whether the criticality accident alarm system detectors are maintained at the required level of operability by verifying:

+whether detectors are calibrated;

+whether all components (including detectors, wiring, and associated electronics) are functionally tested;

+whether the detectors promptly actuate the alarms upon the set points being met or exceeded; and

+whether access to detector setpoints is strictly controlled.

+Specific operability criteria may be specified in the license, license application, ISA Summary, ANSI/ANS-8.3, internal procedures, or the vendor manual.

 If applicable, interview staff regarding what the licensee response is to out-of-calibration notices.

+Determine if the licensee evaluates whether out-of-calibration equipment is appropriately reviewed and addressed.

+Determine if the licensee tracks individual instruments to determine if they are routinely unstable in order to allow the licensee to remove such instruments from service.

-Determine that the procedures used to calibrate the instruments contain review and approval requirements, acceptance criteria including values for trip settings that conform to license requirements, applicable and detailed stepwise instructions.
+Determine that the procedures used to calibrate the instruments contain review and approval requirements, acceptance criteria (including values for trip settings that conform to license requirements, as applicable), and detailed stepwise instructions.

+Evaluate if the licensee utilizes sources that are NIST traceable and periodically verifies, as appropriate, these sources have not significantly degraded and continue to accurately reflect the assayed activity.

-If the licensee utilizes the services of an offsite vendor to provide calibration services, determine if the licensee has provisions to audit or evaluate the performance of the .
+If the licensee utilizes the services of an offsite vendor to provide calibration services, determine if the licensee has provisions to audit or evaluate the performance of the vendor.

 Determine if the contract or purchase requisition includes appropriate acceptance criteria or specifications to ensure instruments are properly calibrated to meet the needs of the licensee.